︎︎︎ Aktuelles/Projects

 Curation: Bettina Rohr

-Co-Produced by bewegende kunstformen.
+Co-Produced by bewegende kunstformen and Dear2050.
 Special thanks to Sebastien Staub, Arsène Gaillard, Aaron Fuchs, Fabio Don, Demian Conrad and Tonja Richardet.

 Venue: